What are Integrated Marketing Communications?

 Like these integrated marketing communication examples?
 Read the best case studies that we’ve shortlisted to bolster your understanding of integrated marketing further.

-Planning the Integrated Marketing Communication Process for B2B companies
+FEATURES of Integrated Marketing Communication for B2B companies

-For B2B companies, an integrated marketing communications planning process requires coordination between the company’s marketers and any agency the company employs.
+For B2B companies, an integrated marketing communication plan requires coordination between the company’s marketers and any agency the company employs.
 These groups are responsible for connecting products to their marketing messages and communication methods.
 Integrated marketing campaigns are successful when existing customers become even more loyal to the brand, and newer customers are added in the process.

 Here is how a B2B company can plan for an integrated marketing program: